Jacobian

 In deep learning, a neural network

 is a composition of differentiable layers.
-The chain rule turns differentiation of such a
+The chain rule reduces differentiation of such a

-composition into the composition of the individual differentials — and, because
+composition to composing the differentials of the individual layers.
+Because differentials

 Theorem: Chain Rule